-The college works closely with the Lubbock Economic Development Alliance (formerly Market Lubbock, Inc.), to plan workforce training and assessment to assist small business employers with training needs.
+The college works closely with the Lubbock Economic Development Alliance, to plan workforce training and assessment to assist small business employers with training needs.

 The college continued its partnership with the Virtual College of Texas, a consortium of the state's community colleges who deliver on-line and ITV courses.